-Propensity models, also called likelihood to buy or response models, are what most people think about with predictive analytics.
-These models help predict the likelihood of a certain type of customer purchasing behaviour, like whether a customer that is browsing your website is likely to buy something.
+Propensity models, also called likelihood-to-buy or response models, are what most people think about with predictive analytics.
+These models help predict the likelihood of a certain type of customer purchasing behaviour, like whether a customer who is browsing your website is likely to buy something.
 This helps marketers optimise anything from email send frequency to sales staff time, to money, including discounts.

-An example of a company using predictive analytics using the propensity model: Online pet products company Fin & Fur has served pet owners for more than 20 years.
+An example of a company using predictive analytics using the propensity model is online pet products company Fin & Fur has served pet owners for more than 20 years.
 It sells many products that customers have to re-order at varying times from three months to 12 months.
 Like most retailers, Fin & Fur had previously taken a one-size-fits-all approach, offering a set calendar of products at set times and promotions to all customers.
-But not all customers are alike and many are looking to buy at different products at times, to say nothing of having different pets!
+But not all customers are alike and many are looking to buy different products at times, to say nothing of having different pets!

-Using predictive personalisation software(PPS), Fin & Fur were able to differentiate products across customers, leading to higher sales and retention without increasing costs.
-Customers differentiation was incorporated according to their highest likely product choice to purchase.
+Using predictive personalisation software, Fin & Fur were able to differentiate products across customers, leading to higher sales and retention without increasing costs.
+Customer differentiation was incorporated according to their highest likely product choice to purchase.

 Based on that ranking, they were able to determine which products would obtain the optimal response from each customer and maximise the capture of those returns using an automatic email feature.
 This surgical precision drove incremental margin from customers who were already motivated to buy and incremental revenue from customers who had hitherto felt no incentive to buy.